Offset your carbon emissions by planting a mangrove in Myanmar

 Recognising that it isn’t necessarily viable for travellers to visit the Thor Heyerdahl Climate Park in person to plant their tree, travellers can pay Ecofriend USD12 for each tree they’d like to have planted on their behalf.
 The money is used by the Worldview International Foundation to plant a seedling, and to ensure it is protected throughout its 25-year-long lifespan.

 Ecofriends, as supporters are known, are welcome to visit the Climate Park to see their tree.
 The organisation is also in the process of introducing imaging software so that users can type in the GPS coordinates of their tree, and watch it grow remotely.
 Dr Lyngdoh hopes that Ecofriend will ultimately be able to plant 500,000 mangrove trees a year – but this is only possible with the support of eco-conscious travellers, airlines, and travel agents.

-Planting a tree each time we fly takes little effort, and – to put it in perspective – costs no more buying than a gin and tonic at the airport.
-When the effort of an individual is magnified by the number of passengers on a flight, or by the number of visitors to a destination in one year, the impact accelerates rapidly: the Thor Heyerdahl Climate Park and other projects like it can then expand, restoring thousands more acres of degraded land, and playing a significant, tangible, and positive role in the fight against climate change.
+Planting a tree each time we fly takes little effort, and – to put it in perspective – costs no more than buying a drink at the airport.
+When the effort of an individual is magnified by the number of passengers on a flight, or by the number of visitors to a destination in one year, the impact accelerates rapidly: The Thor Heyerdahl Climate Park and other projects like it can then expand, restoring thousands more acres of degraded land, and play a significant, positive role in the fight against climate change.